Return to the Xequte Home Page

 Slideshow Format:

-SVCD: Has better quality than VCD but takes up more space on the CD than VCD
+SVCD Has better quality than VCD but takes up more space on the CD than VCD

-XVCD: Has the best quality (equivalent to a DVD) but takes up more space on the CD and is less compatible
+XVCD Has the best quality (equivalent to a DVD) but takes up more space on the CD and is less compatible

-XSVCD: Similar to XVCD format (equivalent quality to a DVD) but uses SVCD compatibility
+XSVCD Similar to XVCD format (equivalent quality to a DVD) but uses SVCD compatibility

-MPEG: Mainly for creating disk for auto-playback on computers, though supported by many DVD players too
+Other Video File Mainly for creating disk for auto-playback on computers, though supported by many DVD players too

 6. Burn your Disk